 4. Sheet Sets vs. Individual Items

 Sheet set bundles are a great way to save on bedding, plus they take the headache out of having to source each of the pieces you require.
-Most DTC brands and major retailers offer this economical option that can even shave 30 percent off the final price.
+Most DTC brands and major retailers offer this economical and convenient option.
 The downside is that unless your bedding is consistent in size (e.g. all Twin or Queen), you may run into hiccups.
 Since sets are packaged according to bed size, if you have a King mattress but standard pillows and a Full comforter, you’ll have to purchase staples individually.

 5. Top Sheet vs. No Top Sheet